DevEnv-94/monitoring_project/README.md

 This project was made for gaining some experience with Prometheus monitoring system and it's ecosystem.
 Ansible was used in project for gaining experience as well and like a guideline through the project.

-Technologies is used in the project: Prometheus, Ansible, Grafana, Alertmanager, Nginx(Webserver), Docker, Certbot(Let'sencrypt), Pushgateway_exporter, cadvisor_exporter(Docker_exporter), Mysqld_exporter, Wordpress(in Docker-Compose witf Mysqld), Node_exporter, Nginx_exporter.
+Technologies is used in the project: Linux ,Prometheus, Ansible, Grafana, Alertmanager, Nginx(Webserver), Docker, Certbot(Let'sencrypt), Pushgateway_exporter, cadvisor_exporter(Docker_exporter), Mysqld_exporter, Wordpress(in Docker-Compose witf Mysqld), Node_exporter, Nginx_exporter.

-## Roles description
+## Roles brief description

 * [docker_compose](https://github.com/DevEnv-94/monitoring_project/blob/master/docker_compose/tasks/main.yml) role: installs all requirement packages and then installs docker and docker-compose from docker repository.